nextstrain/nextclade/docs/user/nextclade-web/getting-started.md

 Nextclade requires 2 kinds of inputs in order to operate:

-1. Sequence data - these are the DNA/RNA consensus sequences that will be analyzed.
+1. Sequence data - these are the DNA sequences that will be analyzed.
 Sometimes, we also call them "query sequences".
 2. Nextclade reference dataset - this is a set of files which encodes specifics of each pathogen (usually a virus).
 There is a variety of existing datasets to choose from.
 Advanced users can create their own datasets, in order to add support for more pathogens.

 ### 1. Provide sequencing data